Componentwise Linearity of Powers of Cover Ideals

 \section{Introduction}

 Let $R=\mathbb{K}[x_1,\ldots,x_n]$ be the polynomial ring in $n$ variables over a field $\mathbb{K}$.
 In \cite{HerHibi}, Herzog and Hibi introduced the concept of componentwise linear ideals.
 A homogeneous ideal $I$ is called {\it componentwise linear} if for each $\ell$, the ideal generated by all degree $\ell$ elements of $I$ has a linear resolution.
 It can be easily seen that ideals with linear resolution are componentwise linear.
-Componentwise linear ideals behave with respect to several properties very much like ideals with linear resolution (see, for example \cite{Herzog'sBook}).
+Componentwise linear ideals behave with respect to several properties very much like ideals with a linear resolution (see, for example \cite[Section 8.2]{Herzog'sBook}).
 A monomial ideal $I \subset R$ is said to have \textit{linear quotients} if there is an ordering $u_1 < \cdots < u_m$ on the minimal monomial generators of $I$ such that for every $2 \leq i \leq m $ the ideal $((u_1,\ldots,u_{i-1}) : (u_i))$ is generated by a subset of $\{x_1,\ldots, x_n\}$.
 This notion was introduced by Herzog and Takayama in \cite{HerTak}.
-If a monomial ideal has linear quotients, then it has componentwise linear quotients, \cite{JahanZheng}, and hence it is componentwise linear.

 Ordinary and symbolic powers of ideals have been extensively studied for over two decades.
 We refer the reader to \cite{EHHV20, DDAGHN} for a review of results in the literature.
-Let $I$ be a homogeneous ideal of $R$.
-Then the $k$-th symbolic power of $I$ is defined by
+For any arbitrary ideal $I \subseteq R$, the \textit{$k$-th symbolic power} of $I$ is the ideal

-where $\Min(I)$ is the set of minimal associated prime ideals of $I$.
+where $\ass(I)$ is the set of associated primes of $I$ and $R_{\mathfrak{p}}$ is the ring $R$ localized at the prime ideal $\mathfrak{p}$.
+In the case that $I$ is a squarefree monomial ideal with primary decomposition $I=\mathfrak{p}_1 \cap \cdots \cap \mathfrak{p}_r$, its $k$-th symbolic power is given by $I^{(k)}=\mathfrak{p}_1^k \cap \cdots \cap \mathfrak{p}_r^k$ (\cite[Proposition 1.4.4]{Herzog'sBook}).
 In this paper, we study the symbolic powers of unmixed squarefree monomial ideals of height two.
 These ideals are naturally associated to finite simple graphs and are called \textit{cover ideals}.
-Ordinary and symbolic powers of edge/cover ideals of graphs were studied by many authors (cf. \cite{EHHV20,DHNT20,Nursel,JS21,KK20,Fatemesh11,Fatemesh14,selva1,Fakhari}).
+Ordinary and symbolic powers of edge/cover ideals of graphs have been studied by many authors (cf. \cite{EHHV20,DHNT20,Nursel,jayanthan,JS21,KK20,Fatemesh11,Fatemesh14,selva1,Fakhari}).